vaishnavi-bhartiya/Advenshure-Project/README.md

 I’ll be back online tomorrow to continue with the remaining tasks.
 Please leave comments or flag any issues so we can align asynchronously despite the time zone gap.

+## Task 4: Prompt Log & Failure Modes

+### Prompt Log
+I used Microsoft Copilot as my primary AI assistant throughout this assessment.
+My prompting strategy was iterative: start with broad clarifying questions, then refine into specific, recruiter‑ready outputs.
+I focused on structured prompts that asked for professional phrasing, schema design, or troubleshooting steps.

+Key prompts:
+1. *“This assignment is essentially a multi‑part technical and communication test.
+Break it down step by step so I know exactly what to do.”*
+   → Helped me map the assessment into Tasks 0–4 with deliverables.
+2. *“Do recruiter wants me to attach code in Task2?”*
+   → Clarified expectations and whether optional code should be included.
+3. *“Help me answering Task3 as per needed by recruiter.”*
+   → Produced a polished async handoff note in ~150 words.

+### Human Intervention
+AI initially suggested hitting the fictional Advenshure API directly.
+I noticed the endpoint didn’t exist and requests failed with `NameResolutionError`.
+I corrected by mocking the API response (`mock_api.py`) and documenting this in the README.
+Similarly, AI first recommended Postgres connection code, but I caught that recruiters wouldn’t have a local server.
+I added a SQLite fallback for reproducibility.

+### Failure Modes
+This solution may fail on unseen data if:
+- Customer names differ beyond simple casing (e.g., abbreviations, fuzzy matches not handled).
+- Deal values include new non‑numeric formats not covered by current cleaning rules.
+- API schema changes introduce new fields not mapped in the ETL.

+In production, I would monitor:
+- Duplicate rates in deals,
+- Failed inserts due to constraint violations,
+- API latency and schema drift alerts.